lawmaster10/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### Roles at a Glance

 **Users/wallets** create and sign transactions, then broadcast them to the network (you can do this without running your own node). **Full nodes** independently validate and relay transactions and blocks, enforcing consensus rules for themselves (running a node is not the same as mining). **Miners** assemble validated transactions into candidate blocks and perform Proof‑of‑Work to win block production (miners typically run a full node, but mining is the energy‑intensive block creation role).

+#### What Miners Do—and Don't—Control

+- **Control:** transaction inclusion and ordering; which valid fork they mine on; the possibility of short-term reorganizations and censorship within the rules.
+- **Do not control:** the validity rules themselves (as established earlier, full nodes enforce validity rules; hash rate does not).
+Miners cannot make invalid blocks or rule changes "valid" without the consent of the nodes that verify and the market that values the coin; attempting to do so just creates a different chain that users can ignore.

+#### Economic Majority and Social Choice

+What the market calls “Bitcoin” is whatever coin users, exchanges, custodians, merchants, and wallets choose to value and transact.
+Miners are paid in that coin, so they’re strongly incentivized to mine the chain those actors accept.
+That influence is social/economic, not a protocol role: users still require some aligned hashrate for liveness and security on their chosen rules, and coordinating a true “economic majority” is hard in practice.

 ### Node Types and Network Topology